 Pyter continued to regain his breath.
 The exhaustion threatened his consciousness.
 He hoped his silence would prompt the man to leave.

 “It’s no matter, I suppose, but I hate to see wasted talent.
 Here.”
 The man lifted Pyter into a sitting position and gave him the bread and a water skin.
 He helped Pyter eat and drink a little.
 The food restored some energy and Pyter finished the meal himself.
 The man knelt on one knee in front of him.
 The vivid eyes staring.
-Pyter found he couldn’t remain eye contact for long, so he looked at the stone beneath him.
+Pyter found he couldn’t look into those eyes for longer than a second, so he looked at the stone beneath him.

 “Pyter,” he finally said, “My name is Pyter.”